 I’m befuddled by people, who would rather show affections to animals than another human being. ( “Queen Of Mean” “Helmsley’s Dog Gets $12 Million in Will.”)

-But so very often, as in so many other areas of life, we tend to neglect the important while dealing with the waves of the urgent.
+But so very often, as in so many other areas of life, we neglect the important, dealing with waves of the urgent.

-How often, we quickly tear open the package–totally disregarding the Instruction manual, we jump right into operation.
-It’s only when we run into problems, that we may consult the manufacturer’s instructions.
+How often, we quickly tear open the package–totally disregarding the Instruction manual, and jump right into operation.
+It’s only when we run into problems, that we consult the manufacturer’s instructions.